JordanMartinez/purescript-jordans-reference/02-Build-Tools/01-Dependency-Managers/01-Bower-Explained.md

 If one uses `psc-package`, they can modify the "binary" of the dependency without changing the version to which it refers.
 For application developers, this can be desirable.
 Not so for library developers.

+Note: it is still possible for one to use `bower` for application development.
+Some people think it's better suited for this than `spago`.
+Others disagree.
+Learn about both and make your decision.

 ### Why doesn't Purescript use `npm`?

 The following provides a much shorter explanation of [Why the PureScript Community Uses Bower](https://harry.garrood.me/blog/purescript-why-bower/)